 Your health, employment and leisure needs will be considered when assessing and providing services.

-Newham Carers Network can offer support if you are affected by someone else's drug or alcohol use and need advice with managing your caring responsibilities
+Carers First can offer support if you are affected by someone else's drug or alcohol use and need advice with managing your caring responsibilities.

 For a list of other organisations that provide Drug and alcohol treatment & recovery services in Newham, click on the directory link below and enter your postcode: